Schoolnet 20.1 System Requirements

 Mobile Software Support

-The Schoolnet Assessment and Reporting solution is completely web-based, and all new development considers mobile devices.
+Schoolnet is completely web-based, and all new development considers mobile devices.
 The following mobile devices are supported:

-- iPads running iOS 10.1 with the Safari browser (the version of Safari is tied to the iOS version and cannot be changed by users).
+- iPads running iOS 12.0 with Safari 12.0 (the version of Safari is tied to the iOS version and cannot be changed by users).
 The entire Schoolnet application is supported except for the lesson planner/calendar.

 TestNav Online Test Delivery